ABOUTSCC / CURRENT / SIGNUP / ARCHIVES / DISCUSSION GROUP

 Burning fossil fuels for heating and cooking poses a serious threat to our health and the planet — making buildings and homes the largest source of climate pollution in the world.
 Here in California, buildings are second only to transportation as the leading cause of climate change.

 At this Carbon Conversation we’ll hear from Building Decarbonization expert Sean Armstrong of Redwood Energy about products and strategies for electrification that work.
 In addition to eliminating methane pollution, improving comfort, and stabilizing your energy bills, electrifying homes combined with a clean energy electrical grid helping achieve carbon reduction goals.
 We’ll learn what is possible, why do this, share examples & strategies, how to pay for it, energy savings, and where to get help to do it.
+Several Local residents will also share their experience with electrification.

 Various financial incentives, coupled with technology and strategies that work, make 2023 the year to electrify your home and decarbonize your indoor environment.